Gol-e Zard-e Abdi

-Gol-e Zard-e Abdi (گل زردعبدي, also Romanized as Gol-e Zard-e ‘Abdī and Golzard-e ‘Abdī; also known as Gol-e Zard and Qol-e Zard) is a village in Malmir Rural District, Sarband District, Shazand County, Markazi Province, Iran.
-At the 2006 census, its population was 427, in 117 families.
+Gol-e Zard-e Abdi (گل زردعبدي) (Note: Also romanized as Gol-e Zard-e ‘Abdī and Golzard-e ‘Abdī; also known as Gol-e Zard and Qol-e Zard) is a village in Malmir Rural District of Sarband District (Note: Formerly Hendudar District) in Shazand County, (Note: Formerly Sarband County) Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 427 in 117 households.
+The following census in 2011 counted 342 people in 102 households.
+The 2016 census measured the population of the village as 217 people in 84 households.